 The flavors will continue to develop and get more complex over time.

-This should keep up to 6 months in the fridge ( probably even longer).
+This will keep up to 12 months in the fridge (probably even longer).

 If you need more water to cover or fill the jar, use 1 teaspoons salt per cup of warm water.

 You could easily halve this recipe or use two quart sized jars.